oomph-lib/oomph-lib/README.md

 ### Compilers

 `oomph-lib` is written entirely in C++ and we require a compiler that can handle the C++17 standard.
 We also use third-party libraries written in C and Fortran so your compiler suite must be able to handle these too.
-On ubuntu you may have to install `gfortran`, using
+On Ubuntu you may have to install `gfortran`, using
 ```bash
 sudo apt install gfortran
 ```

 ## Building, installing and uninstalling `oomph-lib`
 `oomph-lib` relies on a number of third-party libraries.
 To facilitate the installation of these (as well as various optional third-party libraries), we provide the option to build them as part of our overall build process.
 We provide a detailed description of the two-stage build process below, but strongly encourage users to use our `oomph_build.py` script that performs all these actions in one operation.
-Details are described in the section [Building with oomph_build.py](#Building-with-oomph_build.py) and we suggest that inexperienced users jump straight there.
+Details are described in the section [Building with `oomph_build.py`](#recommended-alternative-building-with-oomph_buildpy) and we suggest that new users jump straight there.

 For everybody still reading, the two stages are:
 - [Installing the third-party libraries](#Installing-the-third-party-libraries)